Configure Xsquash4GitLab in Squash

 Warning

-During these automatic actions, the plugin will never erase requirements synced in Squash or issues in GitLab.
-If issues were to be deleted or moved in GitLab, the corresponding requirements would remain in Squash and would have to be manually deleted by Squash users if needed.
+During these automatic actions, the plugin will never erase objects synchronized in Squash (requirements or sprints) or objects in GitLab (issues, milestones or iterations).
+If objects were to be deleted or moved in GitLab, the corresponding synchronized objects would remain in Squash and would have to be manually deleted by Squash users if needed.

 Installation and Prerequisites